quangvdao/jolt/book/src/spec/instructions.md

 NOTE: some instructions are actually sequences of other (virtual) instructions, which is the case for the `MUL` and `DIV` instructions.

+TODO: reformat these instructions to be more readable, and also merge with the description in "M extension"

 #### `MULH`

 Expected output: the high bits of $x * y$ where $x$ is signed and $y$ is signed.